-Pay Element What It Does How It Links to Performance Fixed Base Salary Provides competitive fixed cash compensation reflective of an executive's role, responsibility, and experience Salary is tied to performance in the role and the growth of the employee along with the Company Salary increases are not guaranteed and are evaluated annually by the Compensation Committee ntives Annual Cash Bonus Rewards achievement of the Company's annual financial plan, as well as the specific qualitative plants are the Company and a tractorie plants.
-Financial metrics for fiscal year 2021 include Adjusted EBITDA, NSR Operating Margin % and Operating Cash Flow.
-Short-Term Incentives iion the Company's strategic plan Strategic non-financial measures include safety, leadership development, and sustainability and D&I goals.
-Short-1 pensat Financial targets align with external guidance • d Com Payments may range from 0% to 200% of target based on actual performance ase Performance-Based Equity Aligns long term interests of executive and stockholders 60% of long term equity incentives Long term Incentives Performance-Based Compensation O Rewards achievement of performance related to the Company's long term objectives and stockholder value creation Performance metrics for fiscal year 2021 include ROIC, Adjusted EPS, and Relative TSR to drive long term profitable growth, manage risk, and create shareholder value.
-Long term Retains key talent and rewards creation of long term stockholder value The value of the performance-based equity award is determined by AECOM's performance against metrics and stock price performance Payments may range from 0% to 200% of target based on actual performance Time-Based Equity Aligns long term interests of executive and stockholders 40% of long term equity incentives Retains key talent and rewards creation of long term Time-based vesting with three year continued service required to vest stockholder value The value of the time-based equity award links directly to AECOM's stock price increases and decreases
+Pay Element What It Does How It Links to Performance Fixed Base Salary Provides competitive fixed cash compensation reflective of an executive's role, responsibility, Salary is tied to performance in the role and the growth of the employee along with the Company Fi 0 and experience Salary increases are not guaranteed and are evaluated annually by the Compensation Committee ntives Annual Cash Bonus Rewards achievement of the Company's annual financial plan, as well as the specific qualitative goals included in the Financial metrics for fiscal year 2021 include Adjusted EBITDA, NSR Operating Margin % and Operating Cash Flow.
+Short-Term Incentives tion Company's strategic plan Strategic non-financial measures include safety, leadership development, and sustainability and D&I goals. short-T pensa Financial targets align with external guidance 05 d Com Payments may range from 0% to 200% of target based on actual performance ase Performance-Based Aligns long term interests of 60% of long term equity incentives Long term Incentives Performance-Based Compensation Equity executive and stockholders Rewards achievement of performance related to the Company's long term objectives and stockholder • Performance metrics for fiscal year 2021 include ROIC, Adjusted EPS, and Relative TSR to drive long term profitable growth, manage risk, and create shareholder value.
+Long term ٩. value creation Retains key talent and rewards creation of long term stockholder value • The value of the performance-based equity award is determined by AECOM's performance against metrics and stock price performance Payments may range from 0% to 200% of target based on actual performance Time-Based Equity Aligns long term interests of executive and stockholders 40% of long term equity incentives F Retains key talent and rewards Time-based vesting with three year continued service required to vest U creation of long term stockholder value The value of the time-based equity award links directly to AECOM's stock price increases and decreases